Junior League Of The City Of New York Inc

 How does Junior League Of The City Of New York Inc spend its money?

 Junior League Of The City Of New York Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Junior League Of The City Of New York Inc tax-deductible?